TeamRizu/outfox-wikijs/user-guide/config/preferences.md

 ### Python23IO_Mode

-The IO mode to use for the Pyton board.
+The IO mode to use for the Python board.

 Possible values are ``HDP3IO``, ``HDP2IO``, ``SDP2IO``, ``SDP3IOHDXB``, ``SDP3IO`` and ``none`.`